 Traveling with toddlers means having to deal with a lot of inconveniences, right?
 In that case, you’re better off with your phone tucked away.
 It means no texting, no Twitter or Facebook, no work emails, etc.

 Now, this does sound like an impossible task.
 But remember that your world will not fall apart just because your phone is away from you for a few hours.

 #8 Bring books for long flights or layovers

 Most parents usually opt for an iPod or iPad to keep their kids entertained during such times.
 Not that this is a bad idea, but the aim of the vacation is to let your child’s mind explore, wander, and create.
-And watching Netflix or playing video games is not going to help achieve the goal.
-So the best alternative is books, but of their choice.
+And watching Netflix or playing video games in the hotel room is not going to help achieve the goal.
+So the best alternative is books but of their choice.

 #9 Pick a song

 Music is magical and mysterious, isn’t it?
 It adds meaning to life, especially when on vacation.
 All you need to do is pick a few favorite tracks and play them every single time you’re in your rental.
 So whenever your kids hear those songs in the future, they will always be reminded of the memorable family vacation.